hanabi/hanabi.github.io/README.md

 * For this reason, do NOT read too closely into any clues given during this state - it might just be a "stall" clue because the player had no other choice.
 * When a player is in an *8 Clue* situation, everyone understands that they might be giving a "stall" clue.
 However, there are limits.
 The following are the specific stall clues that they are allowed to give.
 First, they can do the same "stall" clues that players in a *Double Discard* situation can do:
   1) Tempo clues
-  2) Cluing off-chop 5's
+  2) 5 Stalls (cluing off-chop 5's)
-  3) Saving 2's on chop that are present in another player's hand
+  3) 2 Saves on 2's that are present in another player's hand
-  4) Filling in extra info on ambiguously saved cards that are still not playable
+  4) Filling in extra info on "mystery" cards that are still not playable
   5) Re-cluing 5's to a player (a "hard burn")
 * They can also give clues allowed in *Locked Hand* situations:
-  6) Saving any card on chop (referred to as a *8 Clue Save*)
+  6) Saving any card on chop (similar to a *Locked Hand Save*, but in this context referred to as a *8 Clue Chop Save*)
 * And finally, they can give clues not allowed in either situation:
-  7) Saving any card off chop, unless it was just drawn (referred to as a *8 Clue Save*)
+  7) Saving ANY card off chop, unless it was just drawn (referred to as a *8 Clue Save*)
 * Similar to being locked, players who are at 8 clues MUST follow general clue priority.
 For example:
   * A player at 8 clues cannot save an off-chop 5 if there is a normal *Play Clue* or *Save Clue* to give.
 (If they do, it will look like a *Play Clue* on the 5.)
   * A player at 8 clues cannot perform a *8 Clue Save* if there is a *Tempo Clue* to give.
 (If they do, it will look like a *Play Clue* on the clued chop card.)